vignettes/v020_datastorage.Rmd

 (depending on the data source).
 Use the data source’s default name for

-the subfolder.
+the subdirectory.
 You get a list of the data source names with

 XXX.
 These names are version-agnostic!
 The names of the